kvertigo369-rgb/forkfind-app/README.md

 > *"I built forkfind because I believe the best meals aren't the ones delivered to your door — they're the ones shared around a table with the people you love."*

 ---
+## What I learned building this

+This was my first original project and it taught me more than any tutorial ever could.

+**Async API calls were my biggest challenge.** The Overpass API sometimes takes 2–3 seconds to respond, and I had to learn how to handle loading states so the UI didn't freeze.
+I spent two days on this one problem.

+**Geolocation is not instant.** I assumed `navigator.geolocation` would return a location immediately.
+It doesn't — and on some devices it fails silently.
+I had to write proper error handling and fallback messages.

+**Map rendering has its own logic.** Leaflet.js was new to me.
+Getting map pins to update dynamically as filters changed without re-rendering the whole map took a lot of trial and error.

+**README writing is a skill.** I spent almost as long on the README as on the code itself.
+Explaining something clearly to a stranger is harder than building it.

 ## 📄 License